Six races for governor that could make history this midterm election

 State Attorney General Maura Healey, a Democrat, is running to fill a seat left open by outgoing Republican Gov. Charlie Baker.
 If elected, Healey would be the first elected female governor in the state.
 Lieutenant governor Jane Swift previously served as governor from 2001 to 2003 after Gov. Paul Cellucci accepted a post as the U.S. Ambassador to Canada.

-Healey, along with Oregon's Tina Kotek (below), are likely to be the first openly lesbians elected as governors in the United States.
+Healey, along with Oregon's Tina Kotek, are likely to be the first openly lesbians elected as governors in the United States.
 The Cook Political Report rates the Massachusetts race as leaning solidly Democrat.

 New York